 Harrison County Sheriff’s Office

 In the extensive discussion of this incident, the Harrison County Sheriff’s Office has been mentioned as having knowledge of – or denying knowledge of – the shooting.
-We are attempting to get clarification from the Sheriff’s Office on this incident, and whether or not they have knowledge of the shooting or not.
+We attempted to get clarification from the Sheriff’s Office on this incident, and whether or not they have knowledge of the shooting or not, but were unable to gather any new information.

 Owner’s Sudden Absence

 Around four days after the original post, Dory’s owner stopped posting online.
 According to the Dory’s Justice Faceboook page, this is because the owner’s family is in the process of moving.
 Skeptics have suggested that this sudden disappearance just as the story went viral could be signs that something is amiss.
-We have messaged the dog’s owner and will provide an update if and when she responds.
+We messaged the dog’s owner, but did not receive a response.

 Comparison to Corona the Dog